Mohit Abrol: Personal life

+Career

-Mohit Abrol is an Indian television actor.
-He is known for being a part of various TV shows like: Balika Vadhu, Razia Sultan, Pyaar Ko Ho Jaane Do, Tum Saath Ho Jab Apne, MTV Fanaah, Meri Aashiqui Tum Se Hi, Swaragini - Jodein Rishton Ke Sur, Gangaa, Kavach...Kaali Shaktiyon Se, Going home(short film) and Porus.
+Mohit has acted in various TV shows like: Balika Vadhu, Razia Sultan, Pyaar Ko Ho Jaane Do, Tum Saath Ho Jab Apne, MTV Fanaah, Meri Aashiqui Tum Se Hi, Swaragini - Jodein Rishton Ke Sur, Gangaa, Kavach...Kaali Shaktiyon Se, Going home (short film) and Porus.

 He has also done episodics in Yeh Hai Aashiqui, Pyaar Tune Kya Kiya and in Darr Sabko Lagta Hai.
 In 2017, he was seen in the web series Tanhaiyan as Siddharth.
 He went on to portray the role of Hasti in Sony TV's Porus.